Tribytics/Tribytics_MotherDuck/README.md

 ## Explore the mimic_iv_demo tables

-If the results above do not include mimic_iv_demo tables, that indicates that the `mimic_iv_demo` database may need to be attached to your use account using this snippet:
+If the results above do not include mimic_iv_demo tables, that indicates that the `mimic_iv_demo` database needs to be attached to your user account using this snippet:

 ``` r